makeform/nest/README.md

 ## Conditional Control Mechanism

-To support condition-based form behavior, we provide a *conditional control mechanism*, which is enabled by supplying the `conditions` field specified in the `init.nest` event mentioned above.
+To support condition-based form behavior, we provide a *conditional control mechanism*, which is enabled by supplying the `conditions` field specified in the `@makeform/nest:init` event mentioned above.

 The `conditions` field is an array of *conditional control definition objects* (also referred to as `rule object`), defined as below: